President: Dr. Florence McCarthy

-General Secretary: Dr Susan Matthews
+General Secretary: Prof. Susan Matthews

 Susan gained her BPharm from the University of Nottingham and her PhD in Medicinal Chemistry, from the University of Bath in 1995 for a thesis entitled “Synthesis of Biodegradable Polymers for Delivery of Diagnostic Agents”.
 She gained Post-Doctoral experience at the Institute of Macromolecular Chemistry, Prague (Royal Society European Fellowship), Johannes Gutenberg Universität, Mainz and the Inorganic Chemistry Laboratory, Oxford before taking up the Kinerton Lectureship of Organic Chemistry at Trinity College, Dublin.
 She joined the University of East Anglia in April 2003 as Lecturer of Medicinal Chemistry and was promoted to Senior lecturer in 2008.
 Her research is focused on the interface between chemistry and biology and particularly on the use of supramolecular systems for drug and gene delivery and in novel antibacterial treatments.

-Treasurer: Dr Jean-Jacques Helesbeux
+Treasurer: Dr. Jean-Jacques Hélesbeux

 Jean-Jacques is a faculty member of the SONAS research team in the Faculté de Pharmacie, Université d’Angers.
 His research is focussed on medicinal plants, phytochemistry and the chemistry of natural products.